A) Understand the problem

-(It is also an advantage to have a dog who will "go" on command, as many will hold themselves if they are out at a strange place, at a dog show, on holiday or somewhere they are unfamiliar with.
+(NB It is also an advantage to have a dog who will "go" on command, as many will hold themselves if they are out at a strange place, like a dog show, on holiday or somewhere they are unfamiliar with.
 It also speeds things up when you are standing waiting, bored stiff or freezing in the cold!)

 But back to the training: It is very important in the start that you accompany the pup outside.

 It’s not enough to stand behind the door in the warm or peering at it through a window!